-For 110 years, generations of men, women, and children have received assistance, encouragement, and loving support through programs that met both basic needs and provided the tools to build hope, overcome obstacles, and achieve self-sufficiency.
+For over 110 years, generations of men, women, and children have received assistance, encouragement, and loving support through programs that met both basic needs and provided the tools to build hope, overcome obstacles, and achieve self-sufficiency.
 Our methods adapt to the unique challenges of every generation and demographic, but our mission remains the same.

 The City Mission began in October of 1910, when Cleveland’s city, business, and church leaders encouraged Mel Trotter to establish a mission in the city.
 Trotter, a former alcoholic, had helped to found 66 other rescue missions during his lifetime.
 Two public meetings were held and a collection was taken.
 The next day, in an abandoned saloon on Superior Avenue, The City Mission opened.

 Throughout the rest of the 20th Century, The City Mission continued to expand.
 A larger building was needed and the Mission moved to 801 East St. Clair.
 Services provided at the time included a wide variety of Bible classes and Sunday School for all ages, assistance for the homeless, food baskets for the hungry, a prison ministry, and various clubs and activities for local residents.
 This diversified ministry was a precursor to the varied and holistic approach we take to transforming lives today.